-Each year, approximately 7 students are admitted into the MA program and 10 students are admitted into the PhD programs (4 year and 5 year).
+Each year, about 5 applicants are admitted into the MA program and 6 applicants are admitted into the PhD programs (4 year and 5 year).
 All incoming students are guaranteed a funding package that covers tuition and living expenses.
 For details, see our funding and fellowships page.

 If you do not find answers to your questions in the following sections, please contact the Director of Graduate Studies:

 Admission to the MA program requires a bachelor’s degree from a recognized university with a minimum average GPA of 3.3.

 Admission to the PhD requires either a bachelor’s degree or a master’s degree from a recognized university.
 A student seeking admission to the PhD on the basis of a master’s degree must have a GPA of 3.7 in that master’s program.
 The PhD program is intended primarily for those interested in an academic career and doing advanced research.
 Applicants must satisfy the Admissions Committee that they are capable of independent research at an advanced level.

 Note to international applicants

 The academic records of applicants who completed their final degree(s) at a non-Canadian university will be evaluated to determine their equivalency to a University of Toronto four-year bachelor’s degree and a minimum academic standing of A-.
 Please refer to the School of Graduate Studies website to verify your qualifications.